 In these rotations, the TACS fellow acquires advanced operative skills and procedural techniques.
 Recent graduates have performed over 100 thoracic cases, 75-100 vascular cases, over 200 ICU procedures, and over 500 elective, urgent, and trauma cases.

 The TACS Fellow takes call once a week under the supervision of the TACS attending surgeon.
-Call at Denver Health Medical Center embodies this paradigm of training, as the Fellow evaluates and operates on patients with trauma as well as thoracic, vascular, abdominal, neurologic, and orthopaedic emergencies.
+Call at the University of Colorado Hospital embodies this paradigm of training, as the Fellow evaluates and operates on patients with trauma as well as thoracic, vascular, abdominal, neurologic, and orthopedic emergencies.

 The Surgical Critical Care & Trauma and Acute Care Surgery Fellowship is a two-year program.
 All applicants for the fellowship should be interested in completing the full two-year training program.